-This is how I made my apple desserts, including this Apple Turnover.
-This one is really good, as in good.
+I love this Apple Turnover recipe, it was good, as in really good.
+The flaky puff pastry, the warm homemade apple filling and the sugar glaze on top are just so great together.
+The ratio of apple filling to the puff–pastry is just perfect, not too overwhelming and not too less as well.
 Even my friends who doesn’t like eating apple desserts love this Apple Turnover.
 For me, it has to be a balance between the amount of filling and the pastry dough.
-But hey, if you love apple overload, then feel free to overload it.
-Enjoy your pie the way you love it.
+But hey, if you love apple overload, then feel free to overload it just make sure not to go crazy as it will ooze out and burst from the puff-pastry as it bakes.
+Go easy dear 🙂 Enjoy your pie the way you love it.
 Let’s get started!

 - Puff Pastry (Homemade or Store-bought)

-- 1 tbsp brown sugar to sprinkle on top before baking
+- 1 teaspoon granulated Sugar to sprinkle on top before baking

 - Roll out puff pastry on a lightly floured surface.
 Cut into 4″x4″ squares, or any size or shape that you like.

 - If using homemade puff-pastry, flatten the puff-pastry to about 1/4-inch thick

 - Prepare the Egg Wash: In a small bowl whisk together egg and 1 tsp water.
 Lightly brush around the perimeter of each square on all sides, creating a border.